zhangjiewen/SwiftSQL/README.md

 **SwiftSQLExt** introduces some basic conveniences on top of it.

 SwiftSQL was created for [Pulse](https://github.com/kean/Pulse) where it is embedded internally.
-The entire library is just 300 lines of code, but it gets you 80% there.
+The entire library fits just under 300 lines of code, but gets you 80% there.

 <br/>